WilerMS/gallery-app/readme.md

 - Add and remove images by providing a description and image link
 - Search functionality
 - Ability to delete an image by entering a unique password known only to admins
+- Generate images with AI and save it at the same time
+- Upload images to the storage server

 ## Prerequisites